 Alumnifire is the LBJ School's alumni and student networking platform.
 This tool allows our students and 4,300+ alumni to contact each other directly and open doors and opportunities for one another.
-It is free to use, takes less than a minute to join, and is 100% powered by individuals.
-Over 700 LBJ alumni and students are already using Alumnifire to search for connections at target companies, find and post job and internship opportunities, share class notes and event announcements, and seek career advice!
+It is free to use, takes less than a minute to join, and is 100-percent powered by individuals.
+Over 700 LBJ alumni and students are already using Alumnifire to search for connections at target companies, find and post job and internship opportunities, share class notes and event announcements and seek career advice!

 Submit a Class Note

 Catch up with your fellow LBJ alumni!
 Submit your own personal or professional update at email@example.com.

 The LBJ School's Office of Career Management has created a robust calendar of fall and spring events, including alumni resume reviews, mock interviews, alumni panels, career and internship fairs, webinars, Fall Open House, Admitted Students Weekend and more.
 If you are interested in volunteering for a professional development event, please contact LBJ Careers.

 Gifts to the LBJ School are fully tax deductible, and there are a number of ways to make your contribution.

 Application for membership on the Alumni Board is open to all alumni of the LBJ School of Public Affairs.

 The LBJ School welcomes reuniting classes to visit the school and can provide communications and some logistical support for your reunion.
 It’s never too soon to begin planning.
 Email Alumni Relations to get started, or take a look at the LBJ Alumni Reunion Toolkit.